ravendb/ravendb.contrib/README.md

 - You should use [xml summary comments](http://msdn.microsoft.com/en-us/library/vstudio/b2s063f7.aspx) on all public members, so that consumers of your code can use intellisense to easily figure out what your contribution does.  *This is especially important for extension methods.*

 - There are additional restrictions for the `Raven.Client.Contrib` project, as follows:
-  - No dependencies on 3rd party libraries or nuget packages.
+** No dependencies on 3rd party libraries or nuget packages.
 If you require a dependency, build a separate project.
-  - Must not require an unstable branch of RavenDB.
+** *Must* support the current stable release of RavenDB.

 - Contributions to this repository should *augment* the official RavenDB libraries - not *subvert* them.
 A pull request for code that does something Raven already handles (even if in a slightly different way), will likely be rejected.